myhdl/myhdl/doc/source/manual/intro.rst

 package.
 In Python we can only use identifiers that are literally defined in the source file   [#]_.

 Then, we define a function called :func:`HelloWorld`.
-In MyHDL, classic functions are used to model hardware modules.
-In particular, the parameter list is used to define the interface.
+In MyHDL, hardware modules can be modeled using classic functions.
+In particular, the parameter list is then used to define the interface.
 In this first example, the interface is empty.

 .. index:: single: decorator; always